udacity/create-your-own-adventure/english/2spooky/2spooky.md

 "doot doot!" - mr. skeltal

-good bones and calcium are in your future!
+Good bones and calcium are in your future!

-plz updoot

-mr. skeltal is nice!
+mr. skeltal isn't nice!

 As in, "not nice"